pak-ji/mptcp-netlink-api-example/README.md

 * This is an example of the MPTCP Netlink API tested in the environment written below.
 * Program Flow
 	1. The server and client make an MPTCP initial connection.
-	2. The server and client exchange the available IP addresses.
+	2. The server and client exchange the available IP addresses of NICs.
 	3. If the MPTCP connection status is Established, the client creates a new subflow.
 	4. The client sets the newly connected Subflow to Backup.
 	5. When the client enters a "toggle" string, the priority changes between the two subflows.